toru173/nomi-discord-python/README.md

 Your Nomi can't see messages that don't @mention them.

 #### Reacting to Messages
 Your Nomi can react to your messages.
-The code is looking for a phrase like "\*I react to your message with ♥️\*" (or any other emoji).
+The code is looking for a phrase similar to "\*I react to your message with ♥️\*" (or any other emoji).
 Nomis are very smart - if you tell them this is how to react to a message they will learn very quickly!

 !['Reacting to a Message' Screenshot](./docs/images/readme/'Reacting%20to%20a%20Message'%20Screenshot.png)